 For “Oblivious” (ED of movie 1: Fukan Fuukei/An Overlooking View), I took a more liberal approach with the lyrics.
 Even though it’s easily one of Kajiura’s best lyrics, I ended up altering a lot of bits, but in ways that make sense in the context of the film.
 After all, Kajiura’s best strength as a lyricist is probably her ability to write lyrics that match the anime the song goes with.
 Here we are —

-Like a gentle butterfly,
+Like a quiet butterfly,

 As I spread my wings I tremble from the height

-All alone, trapped in the sky
+I’m alone, trapped in the sky

-Where are you headed for?
+Where are you heading for?

-Sometime, it’ll leave you in tatters
+Someday, it’ll leave you in tatters

-Our future path, all but an illusion
+Our future days, all but an illusion